disrpt/sharedtask2023/README.md

 The shared task repository currently comprises the following directories (to be extended as the task progresses):

-  * data - individual corpora from various languages and frameworks (**for now, data samples**).
+  * data - individual corpora from various languages and frameworks.
     * Folders are given names in the scheme `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum` is the directory for the GUM corpus, which is in English and annotated in the framework of Rhetorical Structure Theory (RST).
     * Note that some corpora (eng.rst.rstdt, eng.pdtb.pdtb, tur.pdtb.tdb, zho.pdtb.cdtb) **do not contain text** or have some documents without text (eng.rst.gum) and text therefore needs to be reconstructed using `utils/process_underscores.py`.
-  * utils - **COMING SOON** scripts for validating, evaluating and generating data formats.
+  * utils - scripts for validating, evaluating and generating data formats.
 The official scorer for segmentation and connective detection is `seg_eval.py`, and the official scorer for relation classification is `rel_eval.py`.

 See the README files in individual data directories for more details on each dataset.